 Why do we need a Women’s Sports Medicine Program?

-- Pregnancy is a unique challenge for female athletes, with growing knowledge about the safety of exercise, susceptibility of certain musculoskeletal conditions and the treatment of sports medicine injuries in the peripartum period.
+Pregnancy is a unique challenge for female athletes, with growing knowledge about the safety of exercise, susceptibility of certain musculoskeletal conditions and the treatment of sports medicine injuries in the peripartum period.
+Learn more about exercise during pregnancy.

 Our multidisciplinary team of experts focuses on the female athlete to provide comprehensive care, and to study and address all of the varied factors that may interact to influence injuries and treatment outcomes in women.
 We provide education not only to patients, but to coaches and other providers, who aim to learn more about recent advances in female athlete care.